When kids feel good, they do good: The Positive Action program

 Positive Action is a developmentally-based program, organized into six units per grade level from K to grade 12, with a kit for each grade level that includes scripted lessons, puzzles and games.
 Supplementary bullying and drug education kits are also available.

 Developed in the U.S., this program has been running for over 30 years, and has reached over 5 million children both within the US and internationally.
 Research conducted by the US Department of Education (2007) has verified that the program results in academic gains and reduced violent behavior.
-Furthermore, Positive Action is recognized by CASEL as a “SELect” program, by the Canadian Best Practices Portal as a “best practice” program, and by Blueprints as a “model” program.
+Furthermore, Positive Action is recognized by CASEL as a “SELect” program, and by Blueprints as a “model” program.

 The Promoting Alternative Thinking Strategies (PATHS) program, developed in Seattle in 2000, promotes social competence, emotion…